Antlion

 The antlions are a group of about 2,000 species of insect in the neuropteran family Myrmeleontidae.
 They are known for the predatory habits of their larvae, which mostly dig pits to trap passing ants or other prey.
 In North America, the larvae are sometimes referred to as doodlebugs because of the marks they leave in the sand.
-The adult insects are less well known due to their relatively short lifespans compared to the larvae.
-Adults, sometimes known as antlion lacewings, mostly fly at dusk or after dark and may be mistakenly identified as dragonflies or damselflies.
+The adult insects are less well known due to their relatively short lifespans in comparison with the larvae.
+Adults, sometimes known as antlion lacewings, mostly fly at dusk or just after dark and may be mistakenly identified as dragonflies or damselflies.

 Antlions have a worldwide distribution.
 The greatest diversity occurs in the tropics, but a few species are found in cold-temperate locations, one such being the European Euroleon nostras.
 They most commonly occur in dry and sandy habitats where the larvae can easily excavate their pits, but some larvae hide under debris or ambush their prey among leaf litter.

 Antlions are poorly represented in the fossil record.
 Myrmeleontiformia is generally accepted to be a monophyletic group, and within the Myrmeleontoidea, the antlions' closest living relatives are thought to be the owlflies (Ascalaphidae).
 A 2019 study finds Myrmeleontidae to be monophyletic, aside from Stilbopteryginae and Palparinae, which form separate clades closer to Ascalaphidae.
 The predatory actions of the larvae have attracted attention throughout history and antlions have been mentioned in literature since classical times.

 Etymology

 The exact meaning of the name "antlion" is uncertain.
-It has been thought to refer to ants forming a large percentage of the prey of the insect, the suffix "lion" merely suggesting destroyer or hunter.
+It has been thought to refer to ants forming a large percentage of the prey of the insect, the suffix "lion" merely suggesting "destroyer" or "hunter".
 In any case, the term seems to go back to classical antiquity.
 The antlion larva is often called a "doodlebug" in North America because of the odd winding, spiralling trails it leaves in the sand while relocating, which look as if someone has been doodling.

-The scientific name of the type genus Myrmeleo – and thus, the family as a whole – is derived from Ancient Greek léon (λέων) "lion" + mýrmex (μύρμηξ) "ant", in a loan translation of the names common across Europe.
+The scientific name of the type genus Myrmeleo – and thus, the family as a whole – is derived from Ancient Greek mýrmex (μύρμηξ) "ant" + léon (λέων) "lion", in a loan translation of the names common across Europe.
 In most European and Middle Eastern languages, at least the larvae are known under the local term corresponding to "antlion".